What Is an Expert Network?

 완독 시간: 4 분

 An expert network connects its clients with experts who have deep experience in specific industries or fields.
 These experts provide valuable insights that can help investors or other business professionals make more informed decisions.
 Expert networks are particularly useful for providing access to first-hand insights that help clients gain a better understanding of an audience, industry, or market.
-GLG was the first expert network, founded in 1998, creating the industry we now know.
+GLG was the first expert network, founded in 1998, creating the expert network industry we know today.
+The expert network industry has continued to grow since its start in 1998 and grew to $1.3 billion in revenue by the end of 2023.

 Expertise is not easy to come by.
 When GLG talked to David Edelman, a GLG Network Member and former CMO of Aetna, he told us that “when you’re using data to make comparisons, often they require a level of insight that the data and information cannot reveal…you need to talk to people [that can help you] get a degree of insight and granularity [so you can] really understand.”